xiaoyinli0/codewithclaire/content/course/Scracth-Level-1/week5.md

 <!--more-->

-In this class, we'll learn some basic programming concepts in Scratch, such as motion and looks blocks, changing sprite size and position, creating animation, and using sound and music blocks.
+In this class, we'll explore more advanced programming concepts in Scratch, such as custom blocks, message passing, and cloning.

-## Using Motion and Looks Blocks
+##  Custom Blocks

-- Motion blocks are used to move and control the position of sprites.
-- Some common motion blocks include "move," "turn," "go to," and "glide."
-- Looks blocks are used to control the appearance of sprites.
-- Some common looks blocks include "change size," "change color effect," "switch costume," and "next costume."

-## Changing Sprite Size and Position

-You can change the size and position of sprites using motion and looks blocks.

-- To move a sprite to a specific location, use the "go to x: y:" block.
-- To make a sprite grow or shrink, use the "change size by" block.
+- Custom blocks are a way to group together a set of programming blocks so they can be reused in your program. - In Scratch, you can create custom blocks by selecting a set of blocks and using the "Make a Block" button. - Custom blocks make your program more organized and easier to understand.

+## Message Passing

+- Message passing is a way for sprites to communicate with each other. - In Scratch, you can use the "broadcast" block to send a message to other sprites, and the "when I receive" block to respond to a message. - Message passing is useful for creating multiplayer games or interactive simulations.

-## Creating Animation
+##  Cloning

-- Animation is the process of creating the illusion of motion by displaying a series of still images in rapid succession.

-- You can create animation in Scratch by changing the costume of a sprite over time.

-- To create animation, use the "next costume" block and the "wait" block to control the timing between costume changes.

-## Using Sound and Music Blocks

-Scratch includes blocks for adding sound effects and music to your projects.

-- You can use the "play sound" block to play a sound effect, and the "play note" block to play a musical note.
+- Cloning is a way to create multiple copies of a sprite in your program. - In Scratch, you can use the "create clone of" block to create a clone of a sprite, and the "delete this clone" block to delete a clone. - Cloning is useful for creating games or simulations with multiple identical objects.

-- You can also use the "wait" block to control the timing of when sounds and music play.

 ## Practice Examples:

-1. Create a sprite that moves across the screen when you click the green flag.

-2. Make a sprite change color and size when you press a key on the keyboard.

-3. Create a simple animation of a butterfly flapping its wings.

-4. Add sound effects to a game you created in Class 1.

-5. Create a musical program that plays a song when you press a button.
+1. Create a custom block that moves a sprite a certain distance.
+2. Use message passing to create a multiplayer game where two players can control different sprites.
+3. Create a simulation where one sprite sends a message to another sprite to trigger an action.
+4. Use cloning to create multiple enemies in a game.
+5. Create a custom block that combines several programming blocks into one.

-That's it for Class 2!
-Practice creating programs using motion and looks blocks, changing sprite size and position, creating animation, and using sound and music blocks.
-We'll see you next time for more Scratch fun!
+That's it for Class 5!
+Practice using custom blocks, message passing, and cloning to create more complex programs in Scratch.
+We'll see you next time for even more Scratch fun!